 Efficiency metrics were never particularly kind to Virginia Tech last season despite its strong resume.
 COVID-19 also struck the Hokies worse than most.
 That makes projecting this coming season a bit tricky.
-Still, if Keve Aluma elects to return to school (currently testing the NBA Draft waters), then expectations should be rightfully high in Blacksburg.
+Still, with Keve Aluma electing to return to school after testing the NBA Draft waters, expectations should be rightfully high in Blacksburg.

 Aluma is an ACC Player of the Year candidate and much of his returning cast is back around him.
 This includes four players who averaged at least 8 points per game: Tyrece Radford, Nahiem Alleyne, Justyn Mutts, and Hunter Cattoor.

 The Hokies were one of the more efficient offensive teams in the nation last season and head coach Mike Young is only continuing to stock up pieces that fit his system.
 Adding Storm Murphy from his old Wofford roster is a great example.
 A top-tier shooter and solid playmaker, Murphy is coming to VT having averaged 17.8 points per game last season.
 He is a big addition to help make up for the losses of Wabissa Bede and Jalen Cone. -LH